 - What happens to your money when you’re gone

 This is only a short list of goals to work toward.
-Learning to have focused goals for your money, how it grows, and where it goes keeps you on track for the future instead of wandering aimlessly with your finances.
+Learning to have focused goals for how your money grows, and where it goes keeps you on track for the future instead of wandering aimlessly with your finances.

 Develop better money habits by consistently working on your financial goals and your future will thank you!

 Keeping up with the Joneses is one of the worst things that get people into financial trouble.
-When you think you have to have the same big house and expensive cars everybody else has, you can get into financial trouble quickly.
+When you think you need the same big house and expensive cars everybody else has, you'll get into financial trouble quickly.

-Keeping up with everybody else doesn’t work.
-The part that you don’t see is that the Joneses are up to their eyeballs in debt.
+Keeping up with others isn't sustainable.
+What you don’t see is that the Joneses are up to their eyeballs in debt.
 They are stressed out, having trouble paying bills, and struggling to keep it all together (this is true even if they have a high income).

 Be different by spending less than you make and living within your means.
 People might perceive you a little differently, but that’s a good thing!